 - The listing is misrepresented (ex: number of bedrooms, location, lacks promised amenities).

 - The listing isn’t generally clean, is unsafe, or there’s an animal in the listing that wasn’t disclosed prior to booking.”

-If any of the above apply, you can contact Airbnb and request a refund.
+If any of the above apply, you can contact Airbnb customer support and request a refund.
 Note that Airbnb may also attempt to find you a different place to stay for the remainder of your booking, and it’s up to them to decide how much of a refund you’ll receive.